gaelreyrol/mqtt-exporter/ReadMe.md

 ## `broker`

-The MQTT broker TCP address.
+The MQTT broker TCP address, for example `localhost:1883`.

 It does no yet support encryption nor authentication.

 ## `topics`

-Topics represent each topic messages you want to export to Prometheus.
+Topics represents each topic messages to export to Prometheus.

 The `name` field represents the topic name available in your broker.
-The `fields` field represents each key that should be exported to Prometheus from a JSON payload received in the topic.
+The `fields` field represents each key that should be exported to Prometheus from a message received in the topic.

-For example if the following JSON payload is received with two fields defined `"outside_temperature", "inside_temperature"`:
+For example if the following payload is received with two fields defined `outside_temperature` and `inside_temperature`:

 ```json
 {